bzub/config-functions/consul/README.md

 ## Getting Started

 In the following example we create Resource configs for a basic, no-frills Consul server.
-For production deployments, check out [Function Features](#function-features) and the [production demo](./productionExample.md).
+For production deployments, check out the [production demo](./productionExample.md).

 Set up a workspace and define a function configuration.